 - Past problem solutions bring insight and help you to solve new problems quicker.

-- Process improvement frameworks are built into the system and will be used to further develop and make Koios better over time.
+- A learning architecture and process improvement framework are built into the system to further develop and make Koios better over time.

 - One site with unified news, alerts and notifications means less noise.